Production best practices: performance and reliability

 Although Node and many modules provide synchronous and asynchronous versions of their functions, always use the asynchronous version in production.
 The only time when a synchronous function can be justified is upon initial startup.

-If you are using Node.js 4.0+ or io.js 2.1.0+, you can use the --trace-sync-io command-line flag to print a warning and a stack trace whenever your application uses a synchronous API.
+You can use the --trace-sync-io command-line flag to print a warning and a stack trace whenever your application uses a synchronous API.
 Of course, you wouldn’t want to use this in production, but rather to ensure that your code is ready for production.
 See the node command-line options documentation for more information.

 Do logging correctly